Structure, Functionality, and Bioceramics - Design Principles for High Performance

 Eₐ = 151,899 J/mol ≈ 152 kJ/mol

-Step 4: Discussion of reaction mechanism
+Step 4: Discuss the reaction mechanism

-Step 5: Proposal of verification methods
+Step 5: Suggested verification methods

 Final conclusion: